 Making the onboard experience even more enjoyable is a knowledgeable cruise director whose sole purpose is to ensure you have the best experience possible.
 They will educate you on the region and highlight those things you don't want to miss

 3. It's The Most Relaxing Way to Travel.

 You don't have to pack, unpack, repack, or lug heavy baggage from one location to the next.

 You don't have to get in a car, figure out where you're going, or struggle with finding a parking space.

-You don’t have to wait in line to book your excursions or pay extra for them.
-And you can be as active or as inactive as you’d like, with options from historical walking tours to hiking and biking trips.
-Biking along the Danube River was on the highlights of my recent European River Yoga Cruise.
+You don't have to wait in line to book your excursions or pay extra for them.
+And you can be as active or as inactive as you'd like, with options from historical walking tours to hiking and biking trips.
+Biking along the Danube River was one of the highlights of my recent European River Yoga Cruise.